 Applying to limit public access to sensitive filings.

-All information you file with the Board during a hearing can be accessed by the public.
-If you want the Board to consider evidence but also want to limit public access to specific pieces of your information, you must apply to the Board for a confidentiality order.
-The Board will only consider limiting access if you are able to show that your information is sensitive and that making it public could cause specific harm.
+All information you file with the Canada Energy Regulator (CER) during a hearing can be accessed by the public.
+If you want to limit public access to specific pieces of your information, you must apply for a confidentiality order.
+The Commission of the CER will only consider limiting access if you are able to show that your information is sensitive and that making it public could cause specific harm.

 Before you apply

-Before applying for a confidentiality order, to have information you are filing protected (see Section 16.1 of the NEB Act), consider whether you could present it in a way that it does not include confidential details.
+Before applying for a confidentiality order, to have information you are filing protected (see Section 60 of the CER Act), consider whether you could present it in a way that it does not include confidential details.
 This could mean filing a redacted copy of a document with certain portions, names, places, blacked out, or, for either written or oral evidence, that you provide general information rather than specific details that could be detrimental if released.
-The Board encourages full transparency in most instances.
+The CER encourages full transparency in most instances.

 Approval to protect information is not automatic.
-The Board will only grant a confidentiality order if you are able to meet the requirements of Section 16.1.
+The Commission of the CER will only grant a confidentiality order if you are able to meet the requirements of Section 60 of the CER Act.
 Even when information is protected, other Parties in the hearing process may need to see it too.
-If required, the Board will decide what arrangements are appropriate, such as signing a confidentiality agreement or holding an oral hearing session with limited access (“in-camera”).
+If required, the Commission of the CER will decide what arrangements are appropriate, such as signing a confidentiality agreement or holding an oral hearing session with limited access (“in-camera”).

 Types of information considered